divviup/public-docs/docs/how-it-works.md

 available.

 For each measurement the subscriber wishes to aggregate, the subscriber creates a task.
-A task encodes metadata about how the measurement will be made, which aggregators will be used, and which aggregation function to use.
+A task contains metadata about how the measurement will be made, which aggregators will be used, and which aggregation function to use.
 The task's parameters are shared with both aggregators.